Anthurium hookeri grows on top of other plants and even trees in the tropical jungles from where they originate.

 Note: The use of charcoal is intended to improve drainage and take advantage of the small air spaces in the charcoal for the growth of beneficial bacteria.
 It also aids in the retention of fluids.

-Further, you’ll only need to fertilize your plant once every three or four months once your Anthurium hookeri has reached maturity.
+Further, you’ll only need to fertilize your plant once every three or four months once your Anthurium hookeri has matured.

 Most growers feed their plants once a month with a slow-release fertilizer.